ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_veeam_backup_sap_hana/guide.en-gb.md

 ## Requirements

-- An SAP HANA database has been installed.
+- A SAP HANA database has been installed.
 - A Windows server that will host the solution [Veeam Backup and Replication](https://www.veeam.com/products/veeam-data-platform/backup-recovery.html).
 - A storage space that will host the backups.
-- The [firewall opening](https://helpcenter.veeam.com/docs/backup/plugins/ports_vpsh.html?ver=120) have been made, allowing communication between your servers.
+- The [firewall openings](https://helpcenter.veeam.com/docs/backup/plugins/ports_vpsh.html?ver=120) have been made, allowing communication between your servers.

 ## Instructions